Braian85/fe-challenge/README.md

 -Users pictures are provided by the following endpoint: \
            https://i.pravatar.cc/150?img=1 \

--Posts and comments endpoint entries are 100. \
+-Posts and comments endpoint entries are 100 records. \
 -Branding color pallete is provided.\

 # Next Suggested Steps: